k3jph/k3jph.github.io/honors/kingdom-of-hawaii.md

 commitment to advocating for the sovereignty and collaboration of island nations in the Pacific and Indian Oceans.

-{% include figure.html image="star-oceania-emblem.webp" placement="right" width="4"
+{% include figure.html image="honors/KCRSO-medal.svg" placement="right" width="4"
-cap="Insignia of the Order of the Star of Oceania" alt="Insignia of the Order of the Star of Oceania" %}
+cap="The medal of a Knight Commander of the Royal Order of the Star of Oceania" alt="The medal of a Knight Commander of the Royal Order of the Star of Oceania" %}

 However, the order was abolished following the overthrow of Queen Lili'uokalani in 1893, an event that marked the decline of the